-Management is of the view that a corporate inversion has resulted from the RTO transaction completed in fiscal 2009, as disclosed in Note 2 to its annual financial statements for the year ended March 31, 2011.
+Management is of the view that a corporate inversion has resulted from the reverse takeover transaction it completed in fiscal 2009, as disclosed in Note 2 to its annual financial statements for the year ended March 31, 2012.
 However, management has not yet determined whether the Company is subject to the "80 percent" or the "60-80 percent" identity with respect to the transactions undertaken in the fiscal 2009 year since the interpretation of which categories of stock ownership are to be considered under the inversion rules is not yet settled.